TrevorAlspach/COP3252-Monopoly/README.md

 - If you are in jail when your turn begins, you will automatically pay the $50 bail.
 - If you land on a chance or community chest space, the effects of the card (moving spacing, losing/gaining money) will automatically take place.
 - If you are done with your turn, click the “Next Turn” button.
+- A listView at the bottom of the main window

 ### Implementation